Tuesday, February 24, 2026

 Method 1: Use Online Tools

-How do you use it: Go to the site, click "Launch JScreenFix" and look carefully at your screen for strange signs.
+How do you use it: You enter the site, click "Start" and carefully observe the screen for signs that do not change color.

-What is he doing: Displays simple colored windows (red, green, blue, white, black)
+What is he doing: It displays simple colored backgrounds (red, green, blue, white, black).

-How do you use it: Click on each color and see if you see anything different on the screen.
+How do you use it: You click on each color and check if there is a point that doesn't change.

-How do you use it: Follow the instructions on the site and try all the colors.
+How do you use it: You follow the instructions and go through all the colors.

 Method 2: Use a Simple Video